Yu-Zhewen/iree-benchmark-tracker/README.md

 This repository runs a nightly GitHub Actions workflow that:
 1. Collects performance artifacts from IREE CI workflows
-2. Stores historical data per artifact with commit information
+2. Stores historical data per artifact with commit information in the `data/` directory
 3. Generates interactive HTML graphs using Chart.js
 4. Publishes the graphs to the `gh-pages` branch for web hosting

+The published graphs are available at: `https://YOUR-ORG.github.io/iree-benchmark-tracker/data/`

 ## Test Locally